dutrow/dutrowMarket/README.txt

 		all transactions are @TransactionAttribute(TransactionAttributeType.REQUIRED)
 	All of my DTOs have public attributes and no getters/setters.
 I know this is non-standard in Java, but it reduces code bloat for what are just simple structs.

+	7c.
+Create a demonstration of transactions and the capability of rollback by implementing a scenario that adds something to the database and then a *follow-on* rollback causes the changes to be undone. [dutrowSalesTest::TransactionDemonstrationIT::transactionDemonstration] [Multiple bids placed in BuyerSupportEJB::multiBid()] [EJBException thrown in BuyerMgmtEJB::placeBid]